medariox/scrapeer/README.md

 - Supports up to 64 info-hashes per scrape
 - Aims to be as lightweight, straightforward and efficient as possible
 - Supports scraping via scrape (default) and announce requests :sparkles:

+# Note
+This is the only official source for Scrapeer.
+Other repositories — e.g. the ones on Packagist — are unofficial and should be avoided!

 # Basic usage examples
 ### Single info-hash and single tracker: